Oregon Museum of Science and Industry

 The Oregon Museum of Science and Industry (OMSI, /ˈɒmziː/ OM-zee) is a science and technology museum in Portland, Oregon, United States.
-It contains three auditoriums, including a large-screen theatre, planetarium, and exhibition halls with a variety of hands-on permanent exhibits focused on natural sciences, industry, and technology.
-Transient exhibits span a wider range of disciplines.
+It contains three auditoriums, including a large-screen theatre, planetarium, and exhibition halls with a variety of hands-on permanent exhibits focused on natural sciences, industry, and technology, while transient exhibits span a wider range of disciplines.

 History

 Beginning in 1903, odd artifacts were displayed in hallways and alcoves in Portland City Hall arranged by Colonel L. L. Hawkins.

 When the collection was evicted in 1936, about 12,000 artifacts were stored throughout the city.

 On November 5, 1944, the Oregon Museum Foundation was founded with the mission of establishing an Oregon Museum of History, Science, and Industry.
 It displayed its first collection of natural history objects at the Portland Hotel.
 Subsequent small exhibits occurred around town to generate interest and donations.
-In 1949, a house at 908 NE Hassalo was donated to establish the museum.
+In 1949, a house at 908 NE Hassalo St. was donated by Ralph B Lloyd, the Lloyd of the Lloyd District and Lloyd Center to establish the museum.
 Within a year, the Pacific Northwest's first public planetarium opened in a dome on the front lawn.

 By 1955, OMSI's annual attendance had grown to 25,000.
-The need for expansion led to volunteers building a new site at Washington Park, completing the original goal of a hands-on museum.
-This opened to the public on August 3, 1958, following a formal dedication by the governor on June 7.
+The need for expansion led volunteers to build a new site at Washington Park, achieving the original goal of establishing a hands-on museum.
+It opened to the public on August 3, 1958, following a formal dedication by the governor on June 7.
 A planetarium was again included.
 The new building at the southwest corner of what was then Hoyt Park (now part of Washington Park) was located adjacent to the then-new site of the Portland Zoo (now the Oregon Zoo), which began a one-year phased move in the same month as the new OMSI was dedicated.
 The two attractions remained neighbors, sharing a parking lot, until 1992.
-The planetarium at the Washington Park site was originally a 90-seat facility housed in a temporary dome, but in 1967 it was replaced by a larger, 142-seat facility in a distinctive dodecahedron (12-sided) building equipped with a new projector.
+The planetarium at the Washington Park site was originally a 90-seat facility housed in a temporary dome; in 1967, it was replaced by a larger 142-seat facility in a distinctive dodecahedral (12-sided) building equipped with a new projector.

 1992 move

 By the mid-1980s, 600,000 people per year were visiting the building, which was designed for only 100,000.
 Expansion at the Washington Park site was deemed infeasible, and in 1986 it was announced that the museum would move to a new location on the east bank of the Willamette River, where a much larger building would be constructed.
 Property that included the historic Station L power plant was donated by Portland General Electric, and building construction was paid for by a fundraising campaign.
 In 1992, OMSI opened at the new site, which continues to be the current location.
-(The building at the Washington Park site later became the Portland Children's Museum.)
+(The building at the Washington Park site later in 2001 became the Portland Children's Museum.)
 The construction integrated the existing PGE turbine building and included the creation of a 330-seat OMNIMAX theater.
 The facility also includes a 200-seat planetarium with Digistar 3 technology.